 So how does an animal’s natural defence system work?

 White blood cells are the ‘attack soldiers’ of the immune system.
 An efficient immune system recognises and destroys internal danger such as cancer cells, and external pathogens such as viruses.
+Some immune system cells produce antibodies to neutralise harmful microbes.
 Bone marrow, thymus glands, lymph nodes and the spleen are all internal elements of the immune system, but the skin and gut lining are by far the largest components.
-Some immune system cells produce antibodies to neutralise harmful microbes.
-There is a natural balance at work here, any change to this balance can cause serious illness - such as the introduction of drugs which suppress the natural role of the immune system weakening it and leaving your pet open to other illness, or the use of vaccines which encourage the immune system to overreact leading to auto-immune disease where the immune system starts to attack its own body tissues (see vaccinosis and anti-biotics).
+There is a natural balance at work here, any change to this balance can cause serious illness - such as the introduction of drugs which suppress the natural role of the immune system weakening it and leaving your pet open to other illness, or the use of medicines which cause the immune system to overreact leading to auto-immune disease where the immune system starts to attack its own body tissues (typically seen with vaccine reactions and over use of antibiotics).

 A conventional veterinarian looks for clinical signs and symptoms - a raised temperature, unusual heart and lung sounds, resentment when its backs or joints are manipulated.
 Animals cannot tell us their symptoms, so the vet has to rely completely on what he sees, and is looking for information that fits recognised patterns which allow them to name your pet’s problem.